JuliaServices/Rematch2.jl/README.md

 variable scopes.

 `Rematch2.jl` provides a syntax sugar for matching Julia values against syntactic patterns.
-The `@match2` macro expands a pattern-matching syntax into a decision automaton that performs a series of tests to determine the first pattern that matches the input.
+The `@match` macro expands a pattern-matching syntax into a decision automaton that performs a series of tests to determine the first pattern that matches the input.
 These tests check the types and structure of the provided value according to the pattern, allowing you to more simply write checks that describe your intent.

-For compatibility with users of `Rematch.jl`, we also support `@match`.

 ``` julia
 julia> using Rematch2